neumannjan/marketplace/docs/installation.md

 ### Set Additional `.env` Variables

-{% hint style="success" %}
-If you are using provided Docker configuration, skip this step.
+?> If you are using provided Docker configuration, skip this step.
-{% endhint %}

 Set the `APP_URL` variable appropriately.

 ### Configure Laravel's Queue Worker and Task Scheduling

-{% hint style="success" %}
-If you are using provided Docker configuration, skip this step.
+?> If you are using provided Docker configuration, skip this step.
-{% endhint %}

 Read [Laravel's documentation](https://laravel.com/docs/5.6/scheduling#introduction) for more information about task scheduling.